 8. When do Festival tickets go on sale?

 Like a good malt, it takes time to produce a characterful events programme.
-Tickets go on sale on at 12 noon (GMT) on the 7th February 2017.
-The Festival programme will be visible on the Festival’s website on the 2nd February 2017 so you can sit down, enjoy a dram and plan your Festival at your own pace.
+The Festival programme will be visible on the Festival’s website on Friday 31st January 2020 - one week prior to tickets going on sale so you can sit down, enjoy a dram and plan your Festival at your own pace.
 At this stage tickets are not for sale but the preview allows you to decide which events you would like to book.
+Tickets then go on sale at 12 noon GMT on Wednesday 5th February 2020.

 9. What is the price of a Festival ticket?